flowchart TB

 | Training | Reactive, controlled access | Continuous, learning-organisation |

 Michael Beer and colleagues at Harvard offered the first comprehensive HRM framework.
-They argued that HRM decisions are influenced by stakeholder interests (shareholders, employees, government, community, unions) and situational factors (workforce characteristics, business strategy, labour market, technology, laws, social values), and that these shape four HRM policy choices: employee influence, human resource flow, reward systems and work systems.
-The choices produce four HR outcomes: commitment, competence, congruence and cost-effectiveness — Beer’s Four Cs — which lead to long-term consequences for individuals, the firm and society (beer1984?).
+HRM decisions are influenced by stakeholder interests (shareholders, employees, government, community, unions) and situational factors (workforce, strategy, labour market, technology), and shape four HRM policy choices: employee influence · human resource flow · reward systems · work systems.
+These produce four HR outcomes — Beer’s Four Cs:

 | Outcome | Question it answers |